athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Seven Dooms for Sandpoint/Fear of the Devil.md

   - name: ""

   - name: "Brimstone Cloud"
     desc: "`pf2:r` (poison) **Trigger** A living creature approaches within 10 feet of the pit's edge\n* * *\n\n**Effect** A smoky, burning manifestation of the Sandpoint Devil appears to rise from the pit, causing a plume of brimstone-scented smoke to billow into the room.
-All creatures in area **H6** must succeed at a DC 28 Fortitude check save or become [[Conditions/Sickened 1|Sickened 1]] ([[Conditions/Sickened 1|Sickened 2]] on a critical failure).
+All creatures in area **H6** must succeed at a DC 28 Fortitude check save or become [[Conditions/Sickened|Sickened 1]] ([[Conditions/Sickened|Sickened 2]] on a critical failure).
 The haunt then rolls initiative."

   - name: "Routine"
-    desc: "(1 action; evocation, fire, occult) The smoking vision of the Sandpoint Devil appears to hover over the pit, its wings of fire flapping as its head lowers to exhale a 30-foot cone of fire into the room, targeting as many creatures as possible.
+    desc: "(1 action; evocation, fire, occult) The smoking vision of the Sandpoint Devil appears to hover over the pit, its wings of fire flapping as its head lowers to exhale a @Template[cone|distance:30] of fire into the room, targeting as many creatures as possible.
 Note that the geist can be targeted by this blast of fire as well, but remember that its resistance applies to the fire.
 All creatures in the area take 7d6 fire damage (DC 28 Reflex check save).
-A creature that critically fails this saving throw is also [[Conditions/Frightened 1|Frightened 1]]; this effect has the emotion, fear, and mental traits."
+A creature that critically fails this saving throw is also [[Conditions/Frightened|Frightened 1]]; this effect has the emotion, fear, and mental traits."
   - name: "Reset"
     desc: "The haunt deactivates 1 minute after all creatures leave the area but resets immediately thereafter."
 ```